firepick1/FireSight/README.md

 FireSight
 =========

-FireSight is a C++ library for OpenCV image processing pipelines constructed from a JSON specification.
+FireSight is a factory for building an OpenCV image processing pipeline from a declarative pipeline specfication.
-When processed, the pipeline transforms an optional input image and returns a JSON model with information recognized during each pipeline stage.
+When processed, the pipeline transforms an optional input image and returns a recognized data model with information recognized during each pipeline stage.
+Both pipeline specification and data model are represented using the JSON data format, which is easy to generate and parse.

+Intended for pick-and-place vision recognition, FireSight provides the power of OpenCV in an easy to use JSON format.
+FireSight lets users customize their vision recognition solutions with minimal effort.
+FireSight also provides a scriptable command line utility that permit quick exploration of alternate pipeline implementations.

 FireSight is available as a C++ library as well as a standalone runtime under the MIT license.
 It has been tested on: